apigee-127/volos/swagger/README.md

 Important: Be sure to include any referenced Volos modules in your package.json and run `npm install`.

-### Resources
+### Services

-The "x-volos-resources" vendors extension section defines how the modules that will be referenced in the other sections of this file will be instantiated and configured.
+The "x-a127-services" vendors extension section defines how the modules that will be referenced in the other sections of this file will be instantiated and configured.
 The basic idea is that you simply define the array of parameters that would have been passed in to create the Volos module had you done it programmatically.

 For example, [volos-cache-memory](../cache/memory/README.md) requires a name and a hash of options.
 If we want to create and use a cache named "memCache" that has a time-to-live (ttl) of 1000ms, we'd do so like this:

-    x-volos-resources:
+    x-a127-services:
       cache:
         provider: "volos-cache-memory"
         options: